chuyunshen/chuyunshen.github.io/_posts/2021-03-18-dependency-viewer.md

 </p>

-**Clear cache**: When something is wrong with the app lists that are displayed in the dropdown menus, you can click the Clear Cache button to refresh the cached app lists.
+**Clear cache**: To get realtime app lists (for example, a new app is deployed), you can click the Clear Cache button to refresh the cached app lists.

 **Enter custom URL**: In the case when you can't find an app, you can enter your own URL.